raleel/mythras-srd/0006_Vehicles.md

 #### Rails

 The vehicle relies on a rail system.
-Vehicles with this trait can naturally achieve a Speed rating three steps higher than their hull size would ordinarily allow, butallow but are obviously restricted to movement on the rail system only.
+Vehicles with this trait can naturally achieve a Speed rating three steps higher than their hull size would ordinarily allow, but are obviously restricted to movement on the rail system only.

 #### Resilient